 The three-level hierarchy for fair value measurements is defined as follows:

-•Level 1: Inputs to the valuation methodology are quoted prices (unadjusted) for identical assets or liabilities in active markets;
+Inputs to the valuation methodology are quoted prices (unadjusted) for identical assets or liabilities in active markets.

-•Level 2: Inputs to the valuation methodology included quoted prices for similar assets and liabilities in active markets, and inputs that are observable for the asset or liability, either directly or indirectly, for substantially the full term of the financial instrument; and
+Inputs to the valuation methodology included quoted prices for similar assets and liabilities in active markets, and inputs that are observable for the asset or liability, either directly or indirectly, for substantially the full term of the financial instrument.

 An asset or liability’s categorization within the valuation hierarchy is based upon the lowest level of input that is significant to the fair value measurement.

-The following table summarizes the Company’s fair value hierarchy for its financial assets and liabilities measured at fair value on a recurring basis as of March 31, 2022 and December 31, 2021:
+The following table summarizes the Company’s fair value hierarchy for its financial assets measured at fair value on a recurring bases as of December 31, 2021 and 2020:

-The public warrants and private placement warrants (see Note 7: Derivative Liabilities) are measured at fair value on a recurring basis.
-The public warrants are valued based on the closing price of the publicly traded instrument.
-The private placement Warrants are valued using observable inputs for similar liabilities resulting in Level 2 classification.
+are measured at fair value on a recurring basis.
+The Public Warrants are valued based on the closing price of the publicly traded instrument.
+The Private Placement Warrants are valued using observable inputs for similar liabilities resulting in Level 2 classification.

-The earnout shares liability (see Note 7: Derivative Liabilities) is measured at fair value on a recurring basis.
-The fair value was determined using a Monte Carlo simulation with a risk free rate of 2.33% and 1.52% and volatility of 50.00% and 50.00% as of March 31, 2022 and December 31, 2021, respectively.
+) are measured at fair value on a recurring basis.
+The fair value was determined using a Monte Carlo simulation with a risk free rate of 1.60% and 1.52% and volatility of 50% and 50% as of November 3, 2021 and December 31, 2021, respectively.

-Accrued expenses and other current liabilities consist of the following as of March 31, 2022 and December 31, 2021:
+Accrued expenses and other current liabilities consist of the following at December 31:

 The entire disclosure for supplemental balance sheet disclosures, including descriptions and amounts for assets, liabilities, and equity.